Student Supervision

 2023/01/20

-Below is a distillation of some of that knowledge.
+The following is a distillation of some of that knowledge.
 Some of it applies only to theses, but most of it applies more broadly.

 Types of AI thesis contributions

-While a combination of both novel problem and solution is possible, the downsides of both directions add up: you now have a setting in which you are unsure whether the problem is solvable, you need to argue that it is relevant and if you solve it with your proposed approach, you need to show (or at least argue) that more simple solutions do not solve it.
-As a result, this direction involves the study of the problem and various solution direction: its very laborious and risky – and therefore not very popular.
+While a combination of both novel problem and solution is possible, the downsides of both directions add up: you now have a setting in which you are unsure whether the problem is solvable, you need to argue that it is relevant, and if you solve it with your proposed approach, you need to show (or at least argue) that more simple solutions do not solve it.
+As a result, this direction involves the study of the problem and various solution directions: its very laborious and risky – and therefore not very popular.

 There are other types of key contributions as well.
-These include tooling, datasets, simulators and quantitative research in general.
-Within AI research, they are not that common and I have found them too be very rare for a thesis.
+These include tooling, datasets, simulators, and quantitative research in general.
+Within AI research, they are not that common, and I have found them too be very rare for a thesis.

 Writing a good thesis

 Before listing these, the first observation I want to make is that writing is the inverse of reading.
 Whereas in reading you go from words → sentences → sections → chapters → understanding, in writing you go from understanding → chapters → sections → sentences → words.
-Starting out by writing full sentences with nicely chosen words is a major mistake for students and I try to actively challenge students to ask feedback on bullet points, draft outlines, word clouds etc. Usually, the feedback is much more useful than feedback on a full piece of writing.
+Starting out by writing full sentences with nicely chosen words is a major mistake for students and I try to actively challenge students to ask feedback on bullet points, draft outlines, word clouds etc. Feedback is usually much more useful than feedback on a full piece of writing.

 Process & Structure